The Sunlighten Solo is a portable infrared sauna that my wife and I have been using for the past few months as part of our wellness routine.

 Beyond sweat control, we haven’t done any maintenance to our sauna since we got it.

 One of the features I didn’t expect a personal sauna to have is chromotherapy, which is more commonly referred to simply as light therapy.
 I have to admit that I haven’t done a lot of research on the subject, but I certainly appreciate what effect light has on the human body.

 I also understand that certain frequencies of (visible) light directly impact our circadian rhythm and the release of hormones, including cortisol and melatonin.
-That’s one of the reasons why blue-light blocking glasses are so effective (as I explained in this blog post).
+That’s one of the reasons why blue-light blocking glasses are so effective.

 Another example of chromotherapy that my wife and I had first-hand experience with is the use of blue light in the neonatal intensive care unit (NICU) to help babies with jaundice (whose liver might not be working efficiently yet) break down bilirubin.